 The couple checking in at the County Clerk's Office just before their wedding ceremony.

 Step 3: Wait for your number to be called and make sure your witness stays within reach.
 Depending upon how the day is going at San Francisco city hall, your number may be called almost immediately or it may take up to 20 minutes.
 We always recommend that the couple stick around, just in case their number is called suddenly.
 Once you hear your number, grab your witness and wedding photographer and head back into the Clerk's Office to meet your officiant to sign the marriage license.
 Sorry, witness, you will have to use the restroom later!

 Bride and Groom holding their wedding ceremony number

 The happy couple displays their wedding ceremony number

 Step 4: Once your number is called, it's time to meet with your wedding officiant and have your witness sign the marriage license.
 The officiant will go over a few brief things with you and then ask if you are exchanging rings.
 She will then instruct the witness on the proper way to sign the marriage license.
-She will also ask you where you want to get married.
+Make sure your witness knows to not scratch anything off the Marriage licence because it will invalidate it.
+Then the Marriage Commissioner will also ask you where you want to get married.
 The choices given are normally the Rotunda or the Private Room.
 Choose the Rotunda!